hanabi/hanabi.github.io/Reference.md

   * The exception is if one of the cards was previously *Chop Moved*.
 In that case, the focus is on the left-most *Chop Moved* card.
 * If a *Tempo Clue* touches multiple cards, it typically means that all the touched cards are playable.
 See the *Double Tempo Clue* section below.
 * Since they are so inefficient, *Tempo Clues* done outside of the special circumstances listed above are assigned a special meaning.
 See the *Tempo Clue Chop Moves* section below.
+* If a clue is given to a card that is already known to be playable, then it does not count as a *Tempo Clue*.

 ### The Double Tempo Clue (Re-cluing 2+ Cards to Play)